-8.1 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.

-All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues.
-If it becomes necessary to consult outside the school, they should speak in the first instance, to the Area Education Officer/ Designated Officer or Team at the Local Authority (previously referred to as the LADO) following the Whistleblowing Policy.

-Whistle-blowing issues with regard to the Headteacher should be made to the Chair of the Governing Body whose contact details are readily available to staff (as pertinent to setting).
+- 8.1 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 8.2 All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues.
+If it becomes necessary to consult outside the school, they should speak in the first instance, to the Area Education Officer/Designated Officer or Team at the Local Authority (previously referred to as the LADO) following the Whistleblowing Policy. - 8.3 Whistle-blowing issues with regard to the Headteacher should be made to the Chair of the Board of Trustees whose contact details are readily available to staff (as pertinent to setting).